Koumbaya/wumpus/README.md

 There a various flags available :
 `-advanced=false`: disable advanced mode (play exactly as the original game).
-`-wump3=false`: disable Wumpus III features (Anaerobic Termite, earthquakes & bat migration)
+`-wump3=false`: disable Wumpus III features (Anaerobic Termite, earthquakes & migrations)
 `-nodelay`: run the game without the fake terminal delay.
 `-clean`: remove symbols/colors (in case your terminal is broken, or you want that oldschool feeling)
 `-level=x`: start at a specific level (1-6).